 Radke EG, Gregory CJ, Kintziger KW, Sauber-Schatz EK, Hunsperger EA, Gallagher GR, et al. Dengue outbreak in Key West, Florida, USA, 2009.
-Emerg Infect Dis [serial on the Internet].
-2011 Jan [date cited].
+Emerg Infect Dis.
+2011 Jan.

 Kyle J, Harris E. Global Spread and Persistence of Dengue.
 Annual Review of Microbiology.
 2008; 62: 71-92.